It looks like you’re browsing from Netherlands. Click here to switch to the Dutch →

 Our plastic credits help you compensate for your plastic use through projects that clean up thousands of kilogrammes of plastic waste from the environment and then recycle it into other useful products.

-Environmental footprint reporting is a powerful tool to help your businesses understand and communicate your impact on nature.
-By measuring your environmental footprint, you can set realistic goals, reduce your impact, and build trust with stakeholders, including investors, customers, and employees.
+To calculate your environmental footprint is a powerful tool to help your businesses understand and communicate its impact on nature.
+It helps you set realistic goals, reduce your impact through carbon, biodiversity, and plastic credits, and build trust with stakeholders like investors, customers, and employees.

 Start your journey towards sustainability by calculating your environmental footprint today.